minond/site/posts/1531094894-adt-type-meaning.md

   }
 ```

+Since the only constructors for `Expr` are `Number` and `Arithmetic`, this is
-Let's try it out to make sure things work:
+an exhaustive match of all possible inputs.
+Let's try it out to make sure
+things work:

 ```text
 scala> parse(tokenize("40 + 2")).flatMap(eval)